Asymptotic Consistency of $\alpha-$R\'enyi-Approximate Posteriors: Consistency of Idealized EP- -R enyi Approximate Posterior as

-~ Our results on the consistency of $\alpha$-R\'enyi variational approximators in Section~\ref{sec:asymptote} imply the consistency of posterior approximations obtained using expectation propogation (EP) \cite{Mi2001a,Mi2001b}.
+~ Our results on the consistency of $\alpha$-R\'enyi variational approximators in Section~\ref{sec:asymptote} imply can be a step forward in understanding the consistency of posterior approximations obtained using expectation propogation (EP) \citep{Mi2001a,Mi2001b}.
 Observe that for any $n\geq1$, as $\alpha \to 1$,

 where the limit is the EP objective using \scKL~divergence.
-We define the EP-approximate posterior $s^*_n$ as the distribution in the variational family $\cQ$ that minimizes the \scKL\ divergence between $\pi(\theta|\nX)$ and $\tilde{s}(\theta)$, where $\tilde{s}(\theta)$ is an element of $\cQ$:
+We define the EP 1-R\'enyi-approximate posterior $s^*_n$ as the distribution in the variational family $\cQ$ that minimizes the \scKL\ divergence between $\pi(\theta|\nX)$ and $\tilde{s}(\theta)$, where $\tilde{s}(\theta)$ is an element of $\cQ$:

-We note that the EP algorithm~\cite{Mi2001a} is a message-passing algorithm that optimizes an approximations to this objective~\cite{wainwright2008graphical}.
+We note that the EP algorithm~\citep{Mi2001a} is a message-passing algorithm that optimizes an approximations to this objective~\citep{wainwright2008graphical}.
 Nevertheless, understanding this idealized objective is an important step towards understanding the actual EP algorithm.
-Furthermore, ideas from~\cite{LiTu2016} can be used to construct alternate algorithms that directly minimize equation~\eqref{eq:ep_opt2}.
-We thus focus on this objective, and show that under the assumptions in Section~\ref{sec:b-VB}, the EP-approximate posterior is asymptotically consistent as the sample size increases, in the sense that \(s_n^* \Rightarrow \delta_{\theta_0}, \ P_{\theta_0}-a.s. \) as $n \to \infty$.
+Furthermore, ideas from~\cite{LiTu2016} can be used to construct alternate algorithms that directly minimize~\eqref{eq:ep_opt2}.
+We thus focus on this objective, and show that under the assumptions in Section~\ref{sec:b-VB}, the EP 1-R\'enyi-approximate posterior is asymptotically consistent as the sample size increases, in the sense that \(s_n^* \Rightarrow \delta_{\theta_0}, \ \text{ in-}P_{\theta_0} \) probability as $n \to \infty$.
 The proofs in this section are corollaries of the results in the previous section.

 Recall that the KL divergence lower-bounds the $\alpha-$R\'enyi divergence when $\alpha>1$; that is

 This is a direct consequence of Jensen's inequality.
 Analogous to Proposition~\ref{prop:UBfin}, we first show that the minimal \scKL \ divergence between the true Bayesian posterior and the variational family $\cQ$ is asymptotically bounded.